awhipp/SAS/README.md

-SAS - South American Samurai
+Snack Attack.
+Code named Sassy Watermelon.
 ===

-A test site for documentation of projects.
 Feel free to browse.
 Don't expect to be entertained.
+A Site to demonstrate my pitch for improved employee engagement strategies.